VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 In many instances, developers will want to apply authentication to some routes, while not to others.

 One of those can be described by looking at implementing a basic RESTful CRUD API.
-In order to make such an API that allows consumers to create, update, delete and get user information, the following list of routes will need to be created:
+In order to make such an API that allows consumers to create, update, delete, and get user information, the following list of routes will need to be created:

  - `POST /users`: Creates an user